 - Shirts must have sleeves or have another shirt over the top and must be modestly buttoned.
 Only the top button may be undone.
 No tank tops or spaghetti straps.
-No underwear, bra straps, cleavage or midriff may be showing. - Skirts, shorts, dresses must be no shorter than 2" above the knees (shorts must have 8"-10" inseam which include bermuda shorts, trouser shorts, and athletic/basketball shorts. - Jeans, sweats, joggers/athletic pants (no holes or fraying).
-No spandex pants or shorts of any kind i.e. yoga pants, leggings, and/or biker shorts. - All other general ST. CROIX PREP dress code guidelines should be followed.
+No undergarments, cleavage, or midriff may be showing. - Skirts, shorts, dresses must be no shorter than 2" above the knees (shorts must have at least a 6" inseam, which include bermuda shorts, trouser shorts, and athletic/basketball shorts.). - Jeans, sweats, joggers/athletic pants (no holes or fraying).
+No spandex pants or shorts of any kind i.e. yoga pants, leggings, and/or biker shorts may be worn alone. - All other general ST. CROIX PREP dress code guidelines should be followed.

-Non-Uniform Days are as Follows:
+Coupon Non-Uniform Days are as Follows: